 Updated January 12, 2020

-Although as a traveller you can have access on all the TripAdvisor group of sites if you want to list your property you need to create a new account here: https://rentals.tripadvisor.com/register.
+Although as a traveler you can have access to all the TripAdvisor group of sites if you want to list your property you need to create a new account here: https://rentals.tripadvisor.com/register.

 STEP 1: Location

 Enter the City and Address of your place and the system will ask you to verify its location on the map.

 You have the option to hide the location to guests until they complete the reservation.

 In the “Property details” section, you need to enter/specify some “Key Information“, including:

 - Title of your listing

 - Type of space (i.e. house, apartment, villa, etc.)